 Geneious Prime tutorials are installed by either 'Dragging and dropping' the zip file into Geneious Prime or using File → Import → From File... in the Geneious Prime menu.
 Do not unzip the tutorial.

 Note: To complete the tutorial with the referenced data please download and install the tutorial above into Geneious Prime.

 Annotations provide descriptive information about the structure and/or function of features within DNA, RNA or protein sequences.
-Annotations may sometimes be grouped into “tracks” and sometimes span multiple intervals, for example, when a CDS comprises multiple exons.
+Annotations may sometimes be grouped into “tracks” and can span multiple intervals, for example, when a CDS comprises multiple exons.

-Annotations are the equivalent of “Features” found in GenBank files.
+Annotations are the equivalent of “Features” in GenBank files.
 See our Knowledge Base post for more information on standard annotations/features used in Geneious and GenBank.

 - by alignment – Using “Copy To…” – Useful for transferring individual annotations or for shorter alignments where homology is shared across the entire length of the alignment

 This tutorial provides exercises demonstrating how to use each of the above methods.
 If you are unsure about which method to use then we recommend you use the Annotate from Database tool.

 This tutorial requires the MAFFT alignment plugin.
 To install, go to Menu Tools → Plugins… and choose MAFFT Multiple Alignment from the list of Available Plugins.